-An electronic return originator (ERO) really has three options to get forms 8879 or 8878 signed by the client:
+An electronic return originator (ERO) has two options to get forms 8879 or 8878 signed remotely by the client:

 - Answering the KBA questions is hard for clients: KBA compliant identity verification typically involves answering 4 or more personal information questions selected from credit records or similar sources.
 Each question and the entire set needs to be answered within a specific time limit.
 No more than 2 or 3 failed attempts are allowed and answering even one question wrong marks the entire set of 4 (or more) questions as a failed attempt.
 So another 4 (or more) new questions need to be answered correctly after a failed attempt.
 Such a process is often followed for getting access to your credit report and you can try out how hard it is by attempting to request a free credit report from any of the major credit bureau websites.

 - It is not very safe: With over 140 million credit reports stolen in large scale incidents including the Equifax breach, and given that the KBA system used by the IRS itself was hacked, credit report based KBA may not really protect anyone.

 - Expensive: E-signature services that do support credit report based KBA are very expensive.
 For instance, Signix charges $300/month.
 DocuSign requires their custom enterprise plan (price not listed on the website) and then charges extra for each e-signature request that uses KBA.

 An Easier Option: Encyro E-Sign

 Encyro E-Sign makes the process much easier by providing SMS (text-message) based secret codes for the KBA step.
 Here is how it works: you send an e-sign request using Encyro E-Sign with the KBA option enabled.
 All you need to provide is your client's verified cellphone number.
 The process complies with IRS Pub.
 1345 requirements.